zunction/blog-source/drafts/2016-10-24-looking-at-the-neural-turing-machine.md

 called a (*Differential Neural Computer (DNC)*)[https://deepmind.com/blog/differentiable-neural-computers/].
-However, as much as I would like to dive straight into it, I realized that I was lacking so much in the basics and hence decided to look at the *Neural Turing Machine (NTM)* first as the design of the DNC has a flavour of the NTM.
+However, as much as I would like to dive straight into it, I realized that I was lacking so much in the basics and hence decided to look at the *Neural Turing Machine (NTM)* first as the design of the DNC has a flavor of the NTM.